learninglab-dev/the-resources/data/work/mk/workbook.md

 - finish pumpkin poster

 - maybe think about splitting the `mk` **show (your work)** folder off from the rest, but serve it so as to make this distinction invisible.
-- maybe switch lights in studio?
-- conceptual tools example
-- route for glossary
 - need command line tool for s3 and flickr still uploads sooner rather than later.
 	- flickr sdk on npm
 	- s3 first?
 - update 2020 skills
-- Laura's readings?teach jordan to edit hello.learninglab.xyz
-- teach jordan to style hello.learninglab.xyz
-- wbrite show your work for everyone
-- talk to mike and katie about overhead stills and get them made
 - [designing with grids in InDesign](https://www.linkedin.com/learning/designing-with-grids-in-indesign-2/creating-better-designs-with-grids?u=2194065) on Lynda
 - [InDesign Essential Training](https://www.linkedin.com/learning/indesign-cc-2019-essential-training/indesign-learn-the-fundang mac air charger home
 - need command line tool for s3 and flickr still uploads sooner rather than later.